cweiqiang/Langchain-AIAP13-Group1/doc1.md

 LangChain provides several classes and functions to make constructing and working with prompts easy.
 - Memory
 LangChain provides memory components to manage and manipulate previous chat messages and incorporate them into chains.
 This is crucial for chatbots, which need to remember prior interactions.
+- Indexes
+Indexes refer to ways to structure documents so that LLMs can best interact with them.
+- Chains
+Chains allow us to combine multiple components together to create a single, coherent application.
 - Agents
 LangChain provides agents that have access to a suite of tools.
 Depending on the user’s input, an agent can decide which tools to call.
 # 4. LangChain Technical Details